cube3power/atsd/rule-engine/links.md

 ${entityLink}
 ```

 Link to current entity that is initialized in the rule window.
+To retrieve the link for another entity, use the [`getEntityLink`](functions-link.md#getentitylink) function.

 Displayed as entity label in inline mode.